 An organization can use the same LMS to deliver online training to learners across geographic locations.
 Many learning management systems these days support multiple languages.
 Some learning management software even comes with digital libraries consisting of the content in many languages.
 Multilingual support is essential for businesses to train employees, customers, dealers, and franchisees by creating training programs in multiple languages.

 Intuitive User Interface

 Most users these days abandon slow websites and complex mobile apps.
-The organizations need learning management systems that learners can access without putting extra time and effort.
+Organizations need learning management systems that learners can access without putting in extra time and effort.
 In addition to being compatible with mobile devices, the LMS must be easier to access and use.
 The intuitive user interface will persuade learners to acquire knowledge and complete the course.
-The organizations can easily evaluate the user interface by asking for a free trial.
+Organizations can easily evaluate the user interface by asking for a free trial.